normalgamer/Super-Smash-Bros.-for-NES/README.md

 # Super Smash Bros. for NES
 Oh boy, aren't you excited!
 Imagine SSB was launched for Nintendo Entertainment Systems back in the late 80s.
-WWell, this is what this game aims for!
+Well, this is what this game aims for!

 ## Grabs?
 Never heard of them...
 If you thought Smash 64 had less features compared to later games of the saga, a 10-year older console isn't going to improve things.